 DARPA officials admit that a careful cost-benefit analysis of space service robots hasn't been performed yet, since potential end users who are in a position to make such an analysis relative to their operational needs are waiting to see how well Orbital Express works before digging into the numbers.BACK_TO_TOP

-* HOLOGRAPHIC CONCENTRATORS: According to an article on MIT TECHNOLOGY REVIEW Online ("Holographic Solar" by Pratchi Patel-Predd), a company named Prism Solar has come up with a new approach for building "concentrators" to focus sunlight on solar cells, using holograms instead of lenses or mirrors.
+* HOLOGRAPHIC CONCENTRATORS: According to an article from TECHNOLOGYREVIEW.com ("Holographic Solar" by Pratchi Patel-Predd), a company named Prism Solar has come up with a new approach for building "concentrators" to focus sunlight on solar cells, using holograms instead of lenses or mirrors.

 There's a tradeoff between cost and solar power conversion efficiency with solar cells.
 Cheap solar cells have low efficiencies, with the price rising sharply as efficiency improves.
 Carpeting a solar power panel with highly efficient solar cells is expensive.
 One way around this problem is to use fewer solar cells and incorporate concentrators to gather up the sunlight.
 Traditional concentrators use lenses and mirrors.
 They are efficient, but they require a mechanism to allow them to track the Sun, and they can heat up solar cells so much that an active cooling system is required.